-Bracknell Forest has an increasing and ageing population and constraints on land availability, including green belt, flood plains and designated landscape sites which make meeting local demand for housing challenging.
-Notwithstanding the issues, Bracknell Forest Council has managed to identify sufficient land which largely involves increasing existing town centres and using previously developed land, although some loss of green belt may be inevitable.
+Bracknell Forest has an increasing and ageing population and constraints on land availability, including Green Belt, Thames Basin Heaths Special Protection Areas and the 400m zone of influence, Special Areas of Conservation and flooding (from all sources - not just fluvial associated with flood plains). which make meeting local demand for housing challenging.
+Notwithstanding the issues, Bracknell Forest Council has managed to identify sufficient land which largely involves increasing existing town centres and using previously developed land so that no loss of Green Belt land is envisaged in the Local Plan..
 This will not only help to meet local demand for housing, but also support economic prosperity and a thriving local economy.